IPWR Q3 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Tariff Impact: The company anticipates minimal impact from tariffs on its operations, as power semiconductors are often exempt from many tariffs.
+• Tariff Impact: Minimal impact from tariffs is anticipated, as power semiconductors are often exempt from many tariffs, positioning the company favorably against potential trade policy shifts.